 Human Services Transportation Planning

 In 2006, the Washington State Department of Transportation directed WCOG and the state’s other Regional Transportation Planning Organizations to convene stakeholder groups comprising local human services agencies, schools, transportation providers and others to develop consolidated human services transportation plans to ensure that the mobility needs of people who do not drive due to age, income or disability reasons, are being met.
-In Whatcom County, this is known as the Employment Access and Coordinated Human-services (EACH) Plan.

 The following three project proposals from that plan were funded by WSDOT for the 2015-2017 biennium:

 - Lummi Nation Transit Operation: Sustains route-deviated service for the general public and special needs populations on the Lummi Tribal Reservation.

 - Lummi Nation Bus Shelters: Provides new bus stop signs, shelters and other equipment.

 - Whatcom Council of Governments Mobility Management: Provides travel training, bus pass distribution and educational activities for seniors and youth.

 Whatcom Council of Governments Receives Grant to Improve Mobility for People with Disabilities